AlexThePy/Laptop_Price_Prediction/README.md

 # Problem Description

 The main objective is to understand the factors that contribute to the pricing of laptops.
-This is done by analyzing the correlation between laptop specifications and their prices and developeing a predictive model that estimates the price of a laptop based on its specifications.
+This is done by analyzing the correlation between laptop specifications and their prices and developing a predictive model that estimates the price of a laptop based on its specifications.
 This project is created for learning purposes and can be used for potential buyers to gauge the market value of a laptop.

 The dataset was downloaded from Kaggle: https://www.kaggle.com/datasets/muhammetvarl/laptop-price